bob-mccone/Blog-website/README.md

 # Blog-website
-Blog website with secure login/logout
+Blog website with secure login/logout followed the code shack tutorials which can be found here https://codeshack.io/secure-login-system-php-mysql/